Skip to content

 How to strategically manage Categories

 One way to think about categories is to think of them as file folders.
 They are the top-level folder, the Redweld in legal speak—the main folder that is the name or number of the matter that you are handling and which holds sub-folders that contain types of documents pertinent to the matter.
-So, for example, within a Redweld named Case Admin there will be subfolders containing correspondence, time keeping, bills, and etc.
+So, for example, within a Redweld there will be subfolders containing correspondence, time keeping, bills, research, and etc.

 While it may be tempting to create lots of Categories (seriously, how many matters can YOU handle at one time), or even ignore them (believe it or not some bloggers do) the best approach is to think through the subject matter you will be blogging about and create a few big buckets.
 Best done in advance of launching your blog, if you have the luxury—if you’re just starting out.